kubeshop/botkube-docs/docs/installation/mattermost/index.md

 where:

 - **MATTERMOST_SERVER_URL** is the URL (including http/https schema) where Mattermost is running,
-- **MATTERMOST_TOKEN** is the Token received by creating Personal Access Token for Botkube user,
+- **MATTERMOST_TOKEN** is the Token received by creating Personal Access Token for Botkube bot,
 - **MATTERMOST_TEAM** is the Team name where Botkube is added,
 - **MATTERMOST_CHANNEL** is the Channel name where Botkube is added and used for communication,
 - **MATTERMOST_BOT_NAME** is the Mattermost bot username (usually it is `Botkube`),